gitlabhq/gitlabhq/doc/api/README.md

 ## Road to GraphQL

-API v4 will be the last REST API that we support.
-Going forward, we will start on moving to GraphQL and deprecate the use of controller-specific endpoints.
+Going forward, we will start on moving to [GraphQL](http://graphql.org/learn/best-practices/) and deprecate the use of controller-specific endpoints.
 GraphQL has a number of benefits:

 1. We avoid having to maintain two different APIs.
 2. Callers of the API can request only what they need.
+3. It is versioned by default.

+It will co-exist with the current V4 REST API.
+If we have a V5 API, this should be compatability layer on top of GraphQL.

 ### Internal CI API